xbeat/Machine-Learning/README.md

 What is Encapsulation?

 Encapsulation is a fundamental concept in object-oriented programming that bundles data and the methods that operate on that data within a single unit or object.
 It provides data hiding and access control, allowing you to restrict direct access to an object's internal state.

+## An End-to-End Guide to Model Explainability in Python

+Introduction to Model Explainability

+Model explainability is crucial in machine learning, allowing us to understand and interpret the decisions made by complex models.
+This guide will explore various techniques and tools for explaining models using Python.

 ## Convolutional Neural Networks and Kernels in Python